Hawarden Airport

 Aviation Park Group (APG) is based at the airport and provides handling and related services to private clients.
 APG has a longterm tenancy agreement with Airbus UK, giving sole handling rights at the site.
 A large Airbus factory, which produces aircraft wings, is located at the airport.
 The factory is known as the Broughton factory, named after the nearest village.

 History

 The aircraft factory at Broughton was established early in the Second World War as a shadow factory for Vickers-Armstrongs Limited.
-The factory produced 5,540 Vickers Wellingtons and 235 Avro Lancasters.
-PA474 is one of only two Lancaster aircraft remaining in airworthy condition out of the 7,377 that were built.
-PA474 rolled off the production line at the Vickers Armstrong Broughton factory at Hawarden Airfield on 31 May 1945, just after the war in Europe came to an end, so she was prepared for use against the Japanese as part of the ‘Tiger Force’.
+The factory produced 5,540 Vickers Wellington long-range medium bomber aircraft and 235 four-engined Avro Lancaster heavy bomber aircraft.
+PA474 is one of only two Avro Lancaster aircraft remaining in airworthy condition out of the 7,377 that were built.
+PA474 rolled off the production line at the Vickers-Armstrongs Broughton factory at Hawarden Airfield on 31 May 1945, just after the war in Europe came to an end, so she was prepared for use against the Japanese as part of the 'Tiger Force'.
 PA474 is now part of the RAF's Battle of Britain Memorial Flight.

 Post-war the factory was used by Vickers to build 28,000 aluminium prefab bungalows.

-The RAF's No. 48 Maintenance Unit was formed at Hawarden on 1 September 1939 and until 1 July 1957 stored, maintained and scrapped military aircraft, including the Handley Page Halifax, Wellingtons, Horsa gliders and de Havilland Mosquitoes.
+The RAF's No. 48 Maintenance Unit was formed at Hawarden on 1 September 1939 and until 1 July 1957 stored, maintained and scrapped military aircraft, including Horsa gliders, de Havilland Mosquitoes, Handley Page Halifaxes and Vickers Wellingtons.
 It was located on the northwest portion of the airfield.